confluentinc/demo-change-data-capture/README.md

    SELECT * FROM demographics_composite EMIT CHANGES;
    ```

 1. The type for the key field in `demographics_composite` is a `STRUCT`.
-To keep things simple we want to flat that field and then create a table.
-We'll achieve both by running the following query
+To keep things simple you want to flat that field and then create a table.
+You'll achieve both by running the following query

    ```sql
     CREATE TABLE demographics WITH (KAFKA_TOPIC='demographics', KEY_FORMAT='JSON',VALUE_FORMAT='JSON_SR') AS